-After company goals, move on to individual milestones you expect them to reach by specific dates, whether that’s an amount of new revenue, a number of new clients, or (if you’re an SDR) a number of qualified leads passed on to your closers.
+After company goals, move on to setting realistic individual milestones you expect them to reach by specific dates, whether that’s an amount of new revenue or a number of new clients.
 Creating 30, 60, and 90-day plans will keep new hires on track and ensure they don’t get overwhelmed by all the information being delivered to them.

 Setting clear expectations is essential, but don’t forget to share what new recruits can expect from your organization as well.
-Let them know that you (or someone else on the team) is there to help them and answer their questions.
+Let them know who is there to help them and answer their questions.
 This will alleviate feelings of anxiety and make sure they engage in their new position without feeling overwhelmed.

 You’ve worked hard to hire highly skilled people, and your newest sales rep has a history of success and valuable experience.
 But that doesn’t mean you can simply throw them into the deep end on their first day and hope they start making sales.

 New sales reps, no matter how talented or experienced, need to receive proper, personalized training when they’re first hired.
 They need to learn how your company’s products work, the sales process your team follows, who the major players in the industry are, etc.

 Taking the time to have thorough conversations about the most important issues early in the onboarding process will produce better long-term results.
 Consider how complex your products are and adjust your type of training to help reps understand them better.